ShilpaJagadeeshappa/SikuliX/README.md

 SikuliX belongs to the 3rd category and currently does not have a recorder feature.
 While you work through your workflow you capture some images, that you want to act on or that you expect to appear after an action.
 These images are used by click and type actions or are used to wait for the screen to be ready for the next action.

-# SikuliX - how does it find images on the screen?
+## SikuliX - How does it find images on the screen?

 SikuliX uses the OpenCV package for finding an image on the screen.
 A basic feature in Sikulix is to wait for an image to appear in a given region: